 CP: The continuing consolidation of the large brewing companies and the near monopolization of the beer network create opportunities for small entrepreneurs to provide for fundamental human needs that have gone missing with the dynamics of consolidation.
 Mega-large international beer companies find it difficult to compete in niche and specialty markets.
 It clashes with their business culture and their reason to exist.
 By legitimate choice theirs’ is a different business model.
 Profits are priority and profits are difficult to achieve with differentiating of beer types.
 Resonating at a local level is one of the strategies, but getting more difficult to achieve as a giant company.
 Their strategy of buying out small breweries and eventually shutting them down as they harvest the value of brands (as they have consistently done in the past) isn’t so successful –- because most craft brewers have different business priorities which the consumer has grown to understand and support.

 CP: Job satisfaction trumps most everything else.
 Do they teach that at business school?
 Are stock market trends based on job satisfaction?
 Doing the right thing?
-Are shareholders who await their return on investment going to tolerate leadership’s preferences?
+Are shareholders (many of whom become this after going to click here to dabble in investing) who await their return on investment going to tolerate leadership’s preferences?

 Dare I say it, that most American craft brewers have pursued a somewhat different approach to capitalism.
 People and business journalist are still trying to figure this out.
 Even as they observe with amazement at what is happening, they are still asking “Why?”